 But luckily, if you are interested in becoming more financially secure, there are a few general rules to keep in mind which will make it easier to get started.

-Everyone’s situation is different, of course, but by following these three steps to financial success you will find it easier to avoid analysis paralysis.
+Everyone’s situation is different, of course, but by following these four steps to financial success you will find it easier to avoid analysis paralysis.

 1. Start with ‘Focus’

 I know it’s hard, but if you want to make progress, you have to commit to one financial goal at a time.
 The goal you choose will depend on your situation, but for most people, the recommendation is to start by creating a basic emergency fund, of perhaps £1,000.